Indian Immigration Services Team

 6. Sabarmati Ashram, Ahmedabad

 In the center of Ahmedabad, close to the river, is the peaceful retreat Sabarmati Ashram.
 Mahatma Gandhi lived here before it was converted into a museum and education retreat.
-Coming to the ashram on Gandhi Jayanti, one cannot help being strongly connected to the spirit of the Indian liberation movement.
+Coming to the ashram on Gandhi Jayanti, one cannot help but be strongly connected to the spirit of the Indian liberation movement.

 Conclusion

 Gandhi Jayanti is a national day in India that commemorates the power of peace and harmony.
-It is time to recall and apply Mahatma Gandhi's lessons to our life.
+It is time to recall and apply Mahatma Gandhi's lessons to our lives.
 His message of nonviolence and honesty remains as relevant now as it was during India's liberation movement.
 This day inspires us to strive together for a better society, as Gandhi did.

 Get all travel information and apply for an India visa online with the Indian Immigration Services.
-Stay updated know more about our visa services
+Stay updated, know more about our visa services